michaelmob/varkus-ppd/README.md

 1. Clone LetsEncrypt repo ```git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt```
 2. Create a ".well-known" directory. `mkdir /var/www/viking/.well-known`
 3. Uncomment LetsEncrypt section from Viking's NGiNX config.
+4. Comment out the Non-SSL server from the NGiNX config and restart it.
-4. Navigate to `/opt/letsencrypt/`
+5. Navigate to `/opt/letsencrypt/`
-5. Run LetsEncrypt **(Replace viking.com with your domain)** ```./letsencrypt-auto certonly -a webroot --webroot-path=/var/www/viking -d viking.com -d www.viking.com```
+6. Run LetsEncrypt **(Replace viking.com with your domain)** ```./letsencrypt-auto certonly -a webroot --webroot-path=/var/www/viking -d viking.com -d www.viking.com```
-6. Generate dh group ```openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048```
-7. Modify Viking's NGiNX config to point to these certs and uncomment all SSL options.
+7. Modify Viking's NGiNX config to point to these certs.
+8. Uncomment out the Non-SSL server from the NGiNX config and restart it.

 You cannot connect to an insecure websocket from a secure protocol (HTTP !-> HTTPS).
 Some provider's (namely AdgateMedia) HTTP notifications/postbacks do not work over HTTPS.